 Don’t just jump on the current trend and turn a Singer Industrial Sewing Machine Treadle Base into a table

 PLEASE RESEARCH FIRST!
-There are many excellent sewing groups on Facebook, and they're always willing to help you with information before you separate a sewer and base.
-You can upcycle the sewing head unit by donating or selling it for a few bucks to the vintage or antique groups for parts if nothing else!
-The Singer Manufacturing Company is an American company that began to dominate the sewing machine industry in the late 1800's and continues to be a leader currently.
-I don't have any new Singer sewers, but their old machines were workhorses!
-The machines came equipped with all-metal gears, gorgeous cast-metal treadle bases, artistic foiling and durable paint coatings that survive 100+ years!
-Don't get me wrong; other sewing machine companies are great too, and I collect and restore many brands, but Singer's hold on the market makes their products easy to maintain to this day, even on my 128-year-old machine.
+There are many excellent sewing groups on Facebook, and they’re always willing to help you with information before you separate a sewer and base.
+You can upcycle the sewing head unit by donating or selling it for a few bucks to the vintage or antique groups for parts, if nothing else!
+The Singer Manufacturing Company is an American company that began to dominate the sewing machine industry in the late 1800s and is currently a leader.
+I don’t have any new Singer sewers, but their old machines were workhorses!
+The engines came equipped with all-metal gears, gorgeous cast-metal treadle bases, artistic foiling, and durable paint coatings that survive 100+ years!
+Don’t get me wrong; other sewing machine companies are great too, and I collect and restore many brands, but Singer’s hold on the market makes their products easy to maintain to this day, even on my 128-year-old machine.

-Here's the machine in the as-received condition.
-The current owner didn't know how to adjust it or get it running correctly.
-I found that it was quite stiff and dry inside, as well as dirty and had a lot of lint in the hook assembly.
+Here’s the machine in the as-received condition.
+The current owner didn’t know how to adjust it or get it running correctly.
+I found that it was quite stiff and dry inside and dirty and had a lot of lint in the hook assembly.

 You can see the rust, dirt, and peeling paint everywhere.

 For those of you in the know, look at the size of this hook assembly.
-The soda can next to the hook assembly/bobbin unit is a full-sized can!
+The soda can next to the hook assembly/bobbin unit is full-sized!
 I recently used this 99-year-old machine to repair my motorcycle gloves, and it worked perfectly!

 Don’t strip a Singer Industrial Sewing Machine!
 RESTORE it – and USE IT!